Many Americans are familiar with the concept of smoking marijuana, but can you count all the ways to consume marijuana?

 Not only does vape minimize the health risk associated with smoking flower, but it is also more discrete, making it an ideal option for consumers of every experience level.

 The world of cannabis edibles is a far cry from a drug dealer’s homemade pot brownies.

-Marijuana is a hugely versatile plant, and it contains compounds that have various effects on the body, including THC and CBD.
-THC gives you the euphoric high while CBD has been proven to offer multiple health benefits.
+Marijuana is a hugely versatile plant.
+It contains compounds that have various effects on the body, including THC and CBD.
+THC gives you a euphoric high while CBD has proven to offer multiple health benefits.

-Oral ingestion may involve eating food that contains cannabis or taking tablets or capsules that contain these specific compounds.
+Oral ingestion may involve eating food that contains cannabis or taking tablets or capsules containing these specific compounds.
 You can also ingest marijuana by means of an oil-filled applicator, like an RSO syringe.
 Applicators can either be inserted directly into the mouth or added to food.

 Balms and lotions are another popular choice, especially for those who have symptoms such as muscular aches and pains and stress.
 These infused products start to work shortly after contact with the skin.

-Most people are familiar with the consumption method of smoking marijuana.
+Most people know about smoking marijuana.
 However, as we made clear here, there are actually multiple ways you can consume marijuana.
-The range of cannabis-based products is becoming increasingly diverse, and there are all kinds of ways you can enjoy the benefits offered by the marijuana plant both for recreational and medical purposes.
+The range of cannabis-based products is becoming increasingly diverse.
+You can enjoy the benefits offered by the marijuana in all kinds of ways.
+You can use the plant for both recreational and medical purposes.

-How you best use your Remedy is up to you.
-You may find that some options are more suitable than others based on your individual needs and preferences.
+How you Remedy is up to you.
+You may find some options are more suitable than others based on your individual needs and preferences.
 Discover the right Remedy for you.